AlexJ-exe/breakout/README.md

 # breakout
-breakout in c using sdl2
+Breakout in c using sdl2